pletourneau/enDash/README.md

 - 1:00pm looking over token refresh https://developer-v4.enphase.com/docs/quickstart.html

+- 4:00pm internet out. googling on my phone to fin out how to join 2 api calls in one request. https://stackoverflow.com/questions/73174642/component-making-two-api-calls-from-single-dispatch

 ```
 To start making API requests, the application must be authorized by the system owner.
 The Auth URL must be sent to the system owner via email or must be embedded in the HO App created by the developer.
 For the above app, Auth URL is https://api.enphaseenergy.com/oauth/authorize?response_type=code&client_id=f2a479f3c6067f0d9517cadae7f00b47